crnormand/gurps/README.md

-# FoundryVTT-GURPS4e
+# GURPS 4e game system for Foundry VTT
-Implmenting the GURPS 4e rules for Foundry VTT
+Implementing the Generic Universal Roleplaying System 4e rules for Foundry VTT

-Version 1.02
+Version 0.3.0

 My general plan for is to prototype as many cool/interesting features as we can prior to January, so that we can 1. convince the other gurps group (https://gitlab.com/jbhuddleston/gurps4e) to switch to (or merge with) this system and 2. make it viable for Mook to use it to run a game in January, which may be an inroads to SJG.